 In the frontend there is only the

 We add the English version to the file

 In the next chapters more language strings will be added.
 I will not mention them separately there.
 I have already integrated most of them into the sample files in this lesson.
 This way I avoid that the files appear in the diff view and blow it up unnecessarily.
-Specifically, I mean the diff view of the program code of the various chapters on Github, which I refer to here.
+Specifically, I mean the diff view of the program code of the different chapters on Github, which I refer to here in the text.

-So that the language files are copied during an installation, we add the
+To make sure that the language files are copied to Joomla Core when the extension is installed, we add the

 </uninstall> <!-- Frond-end files --> <files folder="components/com_foos"> <folder>language</folder> <folder>src</folder> <folder>tmpl</folder> </files> <files folder="administrator/components/com_foos"> <filename>foos.xml</filename> <folder>forms</folder> <folder>language</folder> <folder>services</folder> <folder>sql</folder> <folder>src</folder>

 Joomla's own components store the files for the administration area in the folder

 /administrator/language/en-GB/ and those for the site in the folder

 /language/en-GB/.
 This is the first place Joomla looks for the language files.
 For this reason, it was common for extension developers to put their files here.
 Sometimes it is more straightforward to put them in your own component folder.
 In our example, this is the folder